What should I do if my goods haven't arrived or have arrived damaged?

 The order total was $100 & a refund of $80 was processed.

-When the refund was processed by the retailer, the first payment (of $25) had been paid, however, the second, third & fourth were unpaid as they weren't due yet.
+When the refund was processed by the merchant, the first payment (of $25) had been paid, however, the second, third & fourth were unpaid as they weren't due yet.

 Payment schedule when the refund was processed: